iridl/iridl.github.io/docsrc/server/centos_stream.md

-(install_centos9)=
+(install_centos)=

 # Install CentOS Stream

-We recommend CentOS Stream 10.
-If your CPU doesn't support CentOS Stream 10, CentOS Stream 9 will also work.

 This section provides instructions for installing the Linux CentOS Stream Operating System for use by the Data Library.
 If you are upgrading from an older server, make sure you have a full backup of your current system before following these instructions, which will completely erase the drive you are installing on.

+We recommend CentOS Stream 10.
+If your CPU isn't supported by CentOS Stream 10, CentOS Stream 9 will also work.
+CentOS7 is beyond its end of life and is no longer recommended to install.

 ```{note}
 CentOS Stream 10 requires an AMD/Intel 64-bit x86_64_v3 CPU or higher.
 Typically, any CPU less than 10 years old